 PACKING SENSIBLY BEFORE YOU LEAVE SINGAPORE

 We know it’s a minefield, but it can be done.
 If you plan ahead, you’ll be checking in with not so much as a bag of crisps over your allowance…

-Have the talk: We get that relatives are excited to see you and the kids, and may go a little OTT when it comes to presents.
+We get that relatives are excited to see you and the kids, and may go a little over the top when it comes to presents.
 Send them a list of small things they can buy, and refer them to the list above.
 Make sure they run any ‘big ideas’ past you first.
-You totally have power of veto (unless they want to stump up money for excess baggage charges).
+You totally have the power to veto (unless they want to stump up the money for excess baggage charges).